natalieagus/50002/docs/FPGA/installation.md

 ## Vivado Installation

+Vivado is used to **synthesize** high-level hardware description code (in Verilog or Lucid translated to Verilog) into a netlist of logical gates.
+This netlist is then further **processed** through implementation steps, such as place-and-route, to produce a bitstream or **binary file** for programming the FPGA.

+{:.highlight}
+Vivado is available to install only on Windows / Linux x86.

 ### 🍎 Apple Silicon Mac
 You <span class="orange-bold">cannot</span> natively install Vivado on Apple Silicon macs.
 Xilinx Vivado doesn’t officially support ARM as of early 2025.
 Current workaround utilises UTM + Debian 12 + Rosetta, [read this guide here](http://natalieagus.github.io/50002/fpga/fpga_applesilicon).

 You can however install the IDE and use the simulator on macOS (Apple Silicon).
 Skip to [this](#alchitry-lab-installation) section.

 ### Windows x86-64 or Linux x86-64

-Vivado is used to **synthesize** high-level hardware description code (in Verilog or Lucid translated to Verilog) into a netlist of logical gates.
-This netlist is then further **processed** through implementation steps, such as place-and-route, to produce a bitstream or **binary file** for programming the FPGA.
+#### x86: Utilise VM
+You can choose to install natively ([next section](#installing-natively)) or [utilise this VM (Windows 10 + Vivado 2024.2)](https://sutdapac-my.sharepoint.com/:u:/g/personal/natalie_agus_sutd_edu_sg/EZSy-DSoR6hKg4Url7eLgTIBzniiBAKnvlkbTRbaeaKBww?e=Z77ojU).
+You need to be logged into your SUTD email account to access.

+**Required space**: 100-120GB.

+You can use VM like [VirtualBox](https://www.virtualbox.org) or [VMWare Fusion](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) (free pro personal license) and then [import the .ova file downloaded to VirtualBox](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html) (or to [VMWare Fusion](https://www.tutorials24x7.com/mac/how-to-import-ovf-virtual-machine-on-vmware-fusion), or any other VM you use).
+You can immediately use the VM without installing anything.

+#### x86: Installing Natively
-We recommend you to install Vivado ML Edition - 2023.2.
+We recommend you to install [Vivado ML Edition - 2023.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2023-2.html).
 You are free to install the [latest](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2024-2.html) version too: Vivado 2024.2.

 {:.highlight}
 Please just choose one and just install one version.

 This guide assumes you select Vivado ML Edition - 2023.2.

-### Vivado ML Edition - 2023.2
+#### Vivado ML Edition - 2023.2
 [Create an AMD account](https://www.amd.com/en/registration/create-account.html?custtarg=aHR0cHM6Ly9hY2NvdW50LmFtZC5jb20vZW4vcHJvZmlsZS5odG1s) first.

 Then, download [Vivado ML Edition - 2023.2 self-extracting web installer](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2023-2.html) (Windows / Linux)